e-c-k-e-r/vall-e/docs/README.md

 * [ ] audio streaming
   - this *technically* can work without any additional architecture changes, just clever tricks with sampling-then-decoding-to-audio.
   - something similar to HiFiGAN (or the one for TorToiSe) trained on the last hidden states of the AR *might* also enable an alternate way for streaming.
-* [ ] speed up inferencing
+* [ ] speed up inferencing for the AR
   - KV caching both yields broken output and quadratically slow output, unless I'm doing something grossly wrong.
-    - A pure HF model is the only way to fix this, but converting the model to one is a bit of a chore.
   * [x] provide a pure NAR model that foregoes most of the inferencing slowdowns a regular AR+NAR model will provide.
+* [ ] HF-ify the model
+  - this might be easily possible by subjugating the tokenizer to handle all the embeddings / classifiers
+  - this will pave the way to use the model under an easy marriage of `llama.cpp` and `encodec.cpp`
 * [ ] replace the phonemizer with something that doesn't depend on espeak
   * [ ] train the model to handle text => phoneme (without a hit to the rest of the model)
     * [ ] ...and phonemes => text